pearcej/cppds/_sources/LinearLinked/ImplementinganUnorderedListLinkedLists.rst

 :ref:`Listing 6 <lst_search>` shows the implementation for the ``search`` method.
 As in the ``size`` method, the traversal is initialized to start at the head of the linked list (line 2).
-We also use a boolean variable called ``found`` to remember whether we have located the item we are searching for.
-Since we have not found the item at the start of the traversal, ``found`` can be set to ``False`` (line 3).
-The iteration in line 4 takes into account both conditions discussed above.
 As long as there are more nodes to visit and we have not found the item we are looking for, we continue to check the next node.
-The question in line 5 asks whether the data item is present in the current node.
-If so, ``found`` can be set to ``True``.
+The question in line 4 asks whether the data item is present in the current node.
+If so, we return ``True``.
+When we reach the end of the list and the value has not been found, we return ``False``.

 .. _lst_search: